 - Quantity Limits: For certain drugs, we limit the amount of the drug that we will cover per prescription or for a defined period of time.
-For example, we will provide up to 20, 5mg tablets per prescription for certain drugs.

 - Generic Substitution: When there is a generic version of a brand-name drug available, our network pharmacies will automatically give you the generic version, unless your doctor has told us that you must take the brand-name drug.

 You can find out if the drug you take is subject to these additional requirements or limits by looking in the Drug Formulary.
 If your drug is subject to one of these additional restrictions or limits, and your physician determines that you are not able to meet the additional restriction or limit for medical necessity reasons, you or your physician can request an exception (which is a type of coverage determination).

 We conduct drug utilization reviews for all of our members to make sure that they are receiving safe and appropriate care.
 These reviews are especially important for members who have more than one doctor who prescribe their medications.
 We conduct drug utilization reviews each time you fill a prescription and on a regular basis by reviewing our records.
 During these reviews, we look for medication problems such as:

 - Possible medication errors

 - Duplicate drugs that are unnecessary because you are taking another drug to treat the same medical condition